 The first thing required is an incorporator.
 The incorporator’s job is to write articles of incorporation , sometimes called a charter.
 The term charter, although seldom used these days, is perhaps more descriptive of the purpose of the document, because it is simply a brief chart of the corporation’s essential elements .
 In the articles of incorporation the incorporator states the name of the corporation, its purpose, the name of its agent for service of process, and the maximum number of shares of stock it may issue.

 The incorporator then submits the articles to the state for approval.
 This is accomplished by filing them in the secretary of state’s office and paying a filing fee.
 California’s current filing fee is $100.
 California also requires payment of a minimum “franchise” tax for the privilege of doing business in the state, which is currently $800.

 The secretary of state’s office stamps the first page of the articles with the date, a unique reference number for the corporation, and the secretary of state’s name.
 The corporation now exists, but only barely.
 The original articles are retained by the secretary of state, and a copy is returned to the incorporator with a certification that the copy is “true and correct.”

 Next the incorporator adopts bylaws for the corporation and elects the corporation’s first board of directors.
 Having completed his job, the incorporator then resigns.
 Of course the incorporator has not done his job on a whim, but at the request of the promoters of the corporation, who will usually become the corporation’s first directors, officers, and shareholders.
-One of the promoters, or his attorney or accountant, will usually have acted as the incorporator and filed the articles.
+One of the promoters, or his attorney or accountant, will usually have acted as the incorporator and filed the articles of incorporation.

 Now comes the first meeting of the board of directors, called the organizational meeting.